avast/cactus/grpc-common/README.md

 (you don't have to use the `ServerResponse` which is just a type alias)
 * For conversion between request/response case classes and GPB classes a standard Cactus functions will be used.
 Currently you are not allowed to use GPB classes in the trait directly (the Cactus mapping will be used always).

+#### AutoCloseable client
+It's recommended to specify your client trait to be `AutoCloseable`.
+However, to satisfy the dependency closeable channel has to be provided at first place.
+Note: It should not cause troubles because all user-friendly factories provided by gRPC library return `io.grpc.ManagedChannel` instance which satisfies the dependency.
+However, using just `io.grpc.Channel` together with `AutoCloseable` trait will cause compilation to be aborted.

 ### Client interceptors